Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2022-03-15-Comprehensive PM Studies Using DIHM.md

     <div class="text">

         <p>
-          This project aimed to replace expensive conventional particulate matter (PM) measuring devices with a smartphone-based solution.
-Using DIHM and artificial intelligence, we predicted the PM concentration in a solution containing a mixture of fine PM (approximately 1.2 micrometers) and coarse PM (7.6 micrometers).
+          This project aimed to replace expensive conventional PM measuring devices with a smartphone-based solution.
+Using DIHM and machine learning, we predicted the PM concentration in a solution containing a mixture of fine PM (around 1.2 micrometers) and coarse PM (7.6 micrometers).
           I was responsible for the optical setup and sample preparation.
 We were able to create the setup for under $400 using a 3D printer and a Samsung smartphone.
           An object produces fringe patterns, and when these fringe patterns accumulate, they form a speckle pattern.
         </p>